 Our native speaking Tamil translators provide outstanding Tamil translation services second to none.
-Our linguists have been selected for their skillful language abilities and have been thoroughly vetted by language tests for a perfect result when they translate Tamil to English or creating an English to Tamil translation.
+Our linguists have been selected for their skillful language abilities and have been thoroughly vetted by language tests for a perfect result when they translate Tamil to English or creating an English to Tamil translation or Malay to Tamil.
 The Tamil translators working for us have all been with us for many years and they all have a passion for languages and take pride in delivering a perfect Tamil translation for your company.

 Tamil has official status as a language in Sri Lanka and Singapore.
 In addition, it also is an official language in a number of certain regions in other countries including India, being one of the twenty-two scheduled languages, where it is spoken throughout much of South India, in states such as Kreala, Karnataka, and Andhra Pradesh.
 In addition, it is one of the languages in which education is conducted in Malaysia.

 While not a major language of the world in modern times, it is considered to be a language with a long and rich history.
 Documentation of Tamil literature has existed for over two thousand years, dating back to around 300 BC.
 It is a very diglossic language, meaning that formal and informal registers are quite different.
 Tamil contains extremely different registers varying by socioeconomic status (with a high register and low register), but also in terms of the spoken and literary varieties, where literary Tamil has preserved much of the ancient characteristics of the language.

 VEQTA is a choice you can depend on and we’re able to guarantee stability, consistency and a fast turnaround.